More from Metadata

 Title Formatting Guidelines

-Classical releases must follow a specific formatting style for titles.
-Here’s an example:
+Classical titles must follow a very specific formatting style.
+Here’s an example of what your submission must look like:

 - Example: Ludwig van Beethoven: Symphony No. 7 in A Major, Op.
 92.